End Of The Day,

 missing persons over the age of eighteen, and their

-families, were a segment of the victim population who
+families, were a segment of the victim population

-were significantly underserved.
-To address this need,
+who were significantly underserved.
+To address this

-cases of missing adults.
+include cases of missing adults.

-assistance of Congress to create the first national
+to create the first national clearinghouse for

-clearinghouse for missing adults.
-In November 2000,
+missing adults.
+In November 2000, President William

-President William Clinton signed Kristen’s Law
+Clinton signed Kristen’s Law appropriating funding

-appropriating funding to formally establish the
+to formally establish the National

-Fox Valley Technical College (FVTC), NCMA has
+In partnership with Fox Valley Technical College (FVTC),

-developed model policy for law enforcement and
+she developed model policy for law enforcement and

-provides training to law enforcement agencies
+provided training to law enforcement agencies

 nationwide addressing the complex investigations of